Above: Father John Forbes is installed at Sacred Heart in Pinehurst June 28.

 After the Gospel reading, Father Keane renewed his priestly vows and promised to be a faithful and steadfast leader for the Lourdes community.

 Similar installations are happening throughout the diocese.
-Father Greg Lowchy was installed as pastor July 28 at St. Mark in Wilmington.
-Nearby in Southport, Father Thahn Nguyen was installed at Sacred Heart Church that same day.
-And later this month Father Ryan Elder will be installed as pastor at Holy Family in Hillsborough.
+In Southport, Father Thahn Nguyen was installed at Sacred Heart Church July 28.
+Father Greg Spencer was installed the same day at St. Mark in Wilmington.
+And later this month Father Ryan Elder will be installed pastor at Holy Family in Hillsborough.

 As priests move into new homes and new roles, it’s a perfect time to explore some of the best ways to welcome them.

 Check out these five suggestions and email email@example.com if your parish has wonderful welcoming traditions of its own.

 - It may seem obvious but say hello and introduce yourself!
 Some priests may be blessed with an innate ability to remember faces and names after just one meeting, but most would appreciate if you say your name the first several times you meet them.
 Just remember, you are only meeting one new pastor, he is meeting hundreds of new parishioners.

 - Food is always a wonderful and traditional way to welcome but consider asking about preferences before you cook, bake or buy.
 Priests have allergies and aversions just like the rest of us, so ask about any dietary restrictions before dropping off goodies.
 Also, instead of a casserole that may only keep for a short while, consider giving your priest a gift card to your favorite nearby restaurant.
 If he is new to town, he will appreciate the recommendation.
 (Also consider recommendations for local bookstores, walking trails and the best place to get a cup of coffee.)